ashtonmv/ashtonmv/README.md

 </p>

 <p align="center">
   Hey!
-I'm Michael, a front-end developer by day and also a designer by day.
-By night I mainly sleep.
+I'm Michael, a front-end developer and closet light-mode user.
 </p>

 <h2 align="center">
   <a href="https://www.michael-ashton.com">michael-ashton.com</a>
 </h2>

-:microscope: I used to be a scientist.
-My research interests generally revolved around modeling material surfaces (especially 2D materials!) and probing their behavior in exotic environments.
+:microscope: A lot of the code I host here comes from my 4-year PhD study at the University of Florida and later 3-year postdoc at the Max Planck Institut fur Eisenforschung.
+My research interests have generally revolved around modeling material surfaces (especially 2D materials!) and probing their behavior in exotic environments.
 You can see more of my scientific profile on [google scholar](https://scholar.google.com/citations?user=SgAQKZIAAAAJ&hl=en).